-- Install the fork protector. (
+- Remove the motorcycle from the lift stand. ( p.

-p.
 39)

-- Remove the motorcycle from the lift stand. (🕮 p.
-38)

 11.5 Removing the fork protector

 - Remove screws 1 and take off the clamp. - Remove screws 2 and take off the left fork protector. - Remove screws 3 and take off the right fork protector.